Robert Jay Mathews: Aftermath

 Mathews's remains were cremated and the ashes scattered by his family on his property in Metaline, Washington.

-Eventually, dozens were convicted of crimes connected to The Order, on charges that included racketeering, conspiracy, counterfeiting, transporting stolen money, armored car robbery, and violation of civil rights.
-Sentences of up to 252 years were imposed.
+Eventually, dozens were convicted of crimes connected to The Order on a variety of charges, including civil rights violations, racketeering, counterfeiting money, robbery, and conspiracy, among others.
 Later, ten people connected to the case, including Butler, Lane, and Pierce, were tried for sedition, but were acquitted by a jury.

 Following his death, other white supremacists viewed him as a martyr.
 He has been memorialized in a variety of white power songs, periodicals, and media.
 Scholar Jeffrey Kaplan wrote in 2000 that "the cult of Robert Mathews continues to grow" and that he continues to be "hailed as a martyr in White racialist circles".
 His death is memorialized as a holiday, Martyr's Day, among white supremacists.

-In popular culture

 Mathews was portrayed by Peter Gallagher in the 1999 television film Brotherhood of Murder and by Nicholas Hoult in the 2024 theatrical film The Order.